domalab/ha-actronair-neo/info.md

 ## Disclaimer

 This integration is not officially associated with or endorsed by ActronAir.
+ActronAir trademarks belong to ActronAir, and this integration is independently developed.